LoanClt/FacialRecognition/README.md

 1. **Convolutional Neural Networks (CNN)**: A deep learning approach for facial recognition.
 2. **Eigenfaces with PCA and k-NN**: A traditional machine learning approach using Principal Component Analysis (PCA) and k-Nearest Neighbors (k-NN).

+## List of files

+1. `augmentedDataSet.py`: Artificialy improve the size of a given dataset
+2. `cnn.py`: Face recognition using a CNN (2 Conv2D + MaxPooling and a fully connected layer)
+3. `eigenfaces.py`: Face recognition using eigenfaces method
+4. `imageEditor.pr`: Compress and lower the quality of a dataset

 ## Features
 - **Image Preprocessing**: Grayscale conversion, resizing, and normalization.
 - **Data Augmentation**: Increases dataset size using transformations like flipping, brightness adjustment, noise addition, rotation, and blurring.